datarefuge/ckan-docker-build/README.md

 # ckan-docker-build
-A set of Dockerfiles and related documentation for a Data Refuge Docker image.

 This repository will hold all Dockerfiles, configuration files, and other (public) information required to build an image for